- Institutional camps/clinics must be open to any and all entrants (limited only by number and age, grade level, and/or gender).

 - Prospects may receive awards from a member institution’s sports camp, with the understanding that the cost of such awards is include in the admission fees charged for participants in the camp.

-Educational Section – Basketball
+Educational Section – Football and Basketball

 - An institution’s basketball sports camp must include an educational session to all camp participants, detailing NCAA initial eligibility standards and regulations related to gambling, agents, and drug use.